PyGreSQL/PyGreSQL/docs/contents/pgdb/connection.rst

     A dictionary with the various type codes for the PostgreSQL types

 This can be used for getting more information on the PostgreSQL database types or changing the typecast functions used for the connection.
 See the description of the :class:`TypeCache` class for details.

 .. versionadded:: 5.0

+.. attribute:: Connection.autocommit

+    A read/write attribute to get/set the autocommit mode

+Normally, all DB-API 2 SQL commands are run inside a transaction.
+Sometimes this behavior is not desired; there are also some SQL commands such as VACUUM which cannot be run inside a transaction.

+By setting this attribute to ``True`` you can change this behavior so that no transactions will be started for that connection.
+In this case every executed SQL command has immediate effect on the database and you don't need to call :meth:`Connection.commit` explicitly.
+In this mode, you can still use ``with con:`` blocks to run parts of the code using the connection ``con`` inside a transaction.

+By default, this attribute is set to ``False`` which conforms to the behavior specified by the DB-API 2 standard (manual commit required).

+.. versionadded:: 5.1